KBora/amplifyapp/README.md

 `item.json` contents generated from spreadsheet https://docs.google.com/spreadsheets/d/1lT85rLy66XauULM7sGclTFK6u8d481tq2dZL-GJ4AYY/edit#gid=1301683150
 DiplomaID is hardcoded

+## AWS online interfaces
+- Using tools provided by amplify eg. create data model  but it seems you can only do basic things.. so not sure what would happen if you edit the schema outside the admin tool
-TO DO / FIGURE OUT:
+- To open Admin UI: `amplify console`, then select `Admin UI` TO DO / FIGURE OUT:
-How to create spotify / admin items and link to the piece ID (unless we make the key the title and the composer and link it that way)
+- How to create spotify / admin items and link to the piece ID (unless we make the key the title and the composer and link it that way)
+- Make the key / link between piece and diploma NOT diploma ID but exam and diploma combination.. that way dont have to hard code diploma ID